andrebriggs/spk-demo/README.md

 * Currently we have many entry points and don't do enough to guide users down a path
 * Setting up SPK configuration is difficult
 * Getting the big picture of what SPK offers takes time.
+* People within CSE have trouble with Bedrock
+* The command line is for experts

 ## What to accomplish in this prototype